 Expressionist and Modernist Elements

 Dürrenmatt incorporates expressionist and modernist elements into his play, aligning with the broader artistic movements of the 20th century.
 The play's symbolic and surreal aspects, such as Claire's artificial limbs and the town's transformation, reflect the influence of expressionism, a movement characterised by distorted reality and symbolic representation.
 The play's critique of societal values and the impact of external forces on individual lives aligns with modernist concerns.
-Dürrenmatt engages with the disillusionment and skepticism characteristic of modernist literature, challenging conventional notions of justice and morality.
+Dürrenmatt engages with the disillusionment and scepticism characteristic of modernist literature, challenging conventional notions of justice and morality.

 Language and Style